Why doesn't my MSCK REPAIR TABLE query add partitions to the AWS Glue Data Catalog?

 Allow glue:BatchCreatePartition in the IAM policy

-Review the IAM policies attached to the user or role that you're using to execute MSCK REPAIR TABLE.
+Review the IAM policies attached to the user or role that you're using to run MSCK REPAIR TABLE.
 When you use the AWS Glue Data Catalog with Athena, the IAM policy must allow the glue:BatchCreatePartition action.
 If the policy doesn't allow that action, then Athena can't add partitions to the metastore.
 For an example of an IAM policy that allows the glue:BatchCreatePartition action, see AmazonAthenaFullAccess managed policy.

 Change the Amazon S3 path to lower case

 The Amazon S3 path name must be in lower case.
-If the path is in camel case, MSCK REPAIR TABLE doesn't add the partitions to the AWS Glue Data Catalog.
+If the path is in camel case, then MSCK REPAIR TABLE doesn't add the partitions to the AWS Glue Data Catalog.
 For example, if the Amazon S3 path is userId, the following partitions aren't added to the AWS Glue Data Catalog:

 To resolve this issue, use lower case instead of camel case: